"The Beginner's Guide To Keeping Chickens In The UK"

 Your chicken coop sits in your garden 365 days a year, so it should be something you are pleased to look at, not an eyesore.

-More importantly you should ask yourself will it last.
-There are plenty of chicken coops for sale out there for a £100 or slightly more and on the face of it they look like great value for money.
+More importantly, you should ask yourself will it last.
+There are plenty of chicken coops for sale out there for under £200 and on the face of it they look like great value for money.

 But what you’ll find is that the wood is thinner and the supplier has cut every corner to get the lowest possible price and you could well end up wasting your time and money.